-- 1. To receive the Directors' Report and the Audited Financial Statements for the financial year ended 31 January 2024 together with the Auditors' Report thereon. - 2.
-To approve the following payment to Directors - (a) Fees totalling RM262,000 for the financial year ended 31 January 2024. - (b) Benefits of up to RM40,000 from this Annual General Meeting until the next annual general meeting of the Company. - To re-elect the following Directors retiring in accordance with Clause 88 of the Constitution of the Company - - (a) Mr. Gooi Seong Chneh - (b) Mr. Gooi Seong Gum - 4.
-To re-appoint M/s.
-Raki CS Tan & Ramanan as Auditors of the Company and to authorise the Directors to fix their remuneration.
+- 1. To receive the Directors' Report and the Audited Financial Statements for the financial year ended 31 January 2025 together with the Auditors' Report thereon. - 2.
+To approve the following payment to Directors - (a) Fees totalling RM323,400 for the financial year ended 31 January 2025. - (b) Benefits of up to RM60,000 from this Annual General Meeting until the next annual general meeting of the Company. - 3.
+To re-elect the following Directors retiring in accordance with Clause 88 of the Constitution of the Company - - (a) Mr. Gooi Seong Lim - (b) Mr. Gooi Seong Heen - 4.
+To re-elect Y. Bhg.
+Dato' Ong Eng Bin as a Director retiring in accordance with Clause 95 of the Constitution of the Company. - 5.
+To appoint PricewaterhouseCoopers PLT as Auditors of the Company in place of the retiring auditors, Raki CS Tan & Ramanan and to authorise the Directors to fix their remuneration.